Golf Blog

 I started off with one of the premier golf courses in Ocean City.
 This Michael Hurdzan design features a good number of holes that get up close with the serenity of the Sinepuxent Bay and the Assateague Island National Seashore.
 The golf course is actually the first fully certified Audubon Sanctuary in Maryland and these holes have a particular special feeling to them.
 The result is a scenic and fun place to play golf.

 Second up on the agenda was Ocean City Golf Club.
 This 36 hole facility features two distinct 18 hole golf courses, the Seaside course and the Newport Bay Course.
 The Seaside course features wide open fairways and is a friendly and traditional design.
 The Newport Bay course gets most of the interesting terrain and was the focus of my efforts on this visit.
+In summary, Ocean City Golf Club is a solid bet.
+You can also check out the best betting apps for golf.

 In addition to having a superb name, Rum Pointe is also an excellent golf course.
 Designed by the father son duo of P.B. and Pete Dye this beauty features all of the classic Dye goodness.
 From the bunker shapes to the railroad ties, the Dye vibes are in full flow.